-Well, there are simple calculators available on the net which consider stats like your age, gender, weight, height and activity level to give you a fairly accurate value. ( Find one here) Or you get it calculated by a trainer in your gym.
+Well, there are simple calculators available on the net which consider stats like your age, gender, weight, height, fat percentage, and activity level to give you a fairly accurate value.

 The diet for endomorphs must be structured around macronutrient proportion that can help cut fat and build muscle so as to support weight loss.

 Let us look at the macros for Endomorph

 Carbohydrates are the major source of energy for the body.
 The carbs are directly converted into glucose that is used to release energy in the cells.